jookies/jasmin/misc/doc/sources/messaging/index.rst

    AMQP Messaging flows

-Five main actors are messaging through the "*messaging*" topic, their business logic are explained in the below paragraphs.
+    Six main actors are messaging through the "*messaging*" topic, their business logic are explained in the below paragraphs.

 SMPPClientManagerPB
 *******************